 Everyone already has the capacity to provide good care for themselves and their loved ones

 It is vital to invest in access and provide peer support services at sliding scale

-Kat is an artist who credits her relationship with grief for helping to discover deeper relationships, more transcendent beauty, and lasting feelings of joie de vivre.
+Kat (she/her) is an artist who credits her relationship with grief for helping to discover deeper relationships, more transcendent beauty, and lasting feelings of joie de vivre.
 She believes the way a person dies can teach us a lot about how they’ve lived and aspires to die consciously, with a combination talent show/pizza party at her deathbed.
-Her career has been full of improvisation, and following a series of impactful losses, she is directing her creative energies to addressing the epidemic of grief in the wake of Covid-19.
+Her career has been full of improvisation, and following a series of impactful losses, she is directing her creative energies to address the epidemic of grief in the wake of Covid-19.
 Her goal is to spark conversation as the "Good Grief Doula" and empower individuals as they address the inevitable with courage, creativity, and care.